mehmednevesinjac/RubiconTask/README.md

 and change the web api port from 5000 to something else.
 By doing that you will also have to go to a different port in your browser.

+If sql server start up fails you will need to do "docker pull mcr.microsoft.com/mssql/server:2022-latest" in CMD.
+It's probably failing because you don't have the least version of SQL pulled.

 If the API container keeps crashing give up and got with Standalone Startup.

+Notes

+It was not clear to me what happens when a new blog post is created with tags that were previously now in Db, so I made that they are added.